Natesurf3/chip8-emulator/doc/socket_communication.md

 # How to communicate between processes

-This is just a document to put ideas about communication so that we can keep track across files
+This is just a document to keep track of stuff across files
-Nothing is set in stone, so if there's any other stuff please add

 ### high level ideas
 backend needs to send: